Skip to main content

 3. Threshold Check

-1. Compute the threshold based on the operators operator_stake = current_total_stake in Operators registry for this domain proportionally to the total_domain_stake = current_total_stake of all operators of this domain in stake_summary of the DomainRegistry as threshold = MAX * (operator_stake / total_domain_stake) * target_bundles_per_slot
+1. Compute the threshold based on the operators operator_stake = current_total_stake in Operators registry for this domain proportionally to the total_domain_stake = current_total_stake of all operators of this domain in stake_summary of the DomainRegistry as threshold = MAX * (operator_stake / total_domain_stake) * bundle_slot_probability

 • Example